defold/defold/README_DOCS.md

 The @document comment should contain a brief, a description, what @namespace the documentation belongs to (so it can be grouped with documentation from other files) as well as a @name:

 ```
-/*# Facebook API documentation
+/*# MyFeature API documentation
  *
- * Functions and constants for interacting with Facebook APIs.
+ * Functions and constants for interacting with MyFeature APIs.
  *
  * @document
- * @name Facebook
+ * @name MyFeature
- * @namespace facebook
+ * @namespace myfeature
  */
 ```